Supporting Expert Decision-Making Under Uncertainty

 My main contribution was helping the team make better decisions, not just creating deliverables.

-- Established thresholds that signaled when expert intervention was required
+- Established thresholds that signalled when expert intervention was required

 - Helped leadership identify where automation increased risk instead of reducing effort